civicrm/civicrm-backdrop/TESTING.md

 At time of writing, these tests execute within the context of the default Backdrop database.
 Consequently, you must be quite careful to write tests which don't leave a mess in the database.

+This sentence is a test.
+It shouldn't be merged.